Jason Robison

 B.S., University of Utah (2003), Magna Cum Laude

-Professor Robison is a faculty member in the College of Law’s Environmental, Energy, and Natural Resources law program, as well as an adjunct professor in the Haub School of Environment and Natural Resources.
-Professor Robison holds an S.J.D. from Harvard Law School and also has earned an LL.M. from Harvard Law School, a J.D. from the University of Oregon School of Law, and a B.S. in environmental studies from the University of Utah.
-Prior to joining the UW faculty, he clerked for the Oregon Supreme Court, as well as held law- and policy-related positions with the Harvard Water Security Initiative, the Emmett Environmental Law and Policy Clinic at Harvard Law School, the Colorado River Governance Initiative at the University of Colorado, the Special Litigation Unit of the Oregon Department of Justice, and the Motions Department and Office of Appellate Legal Counsel of the Oregon Court of Appeals.
+Professor Robison had the privilege of joining the UW faculty in fall 2013.
+He is the Carl M. Williams Professor of Law & Social Responsibility, the Co-Director of the Gina Guy Center for Land & Water Law, and an adjunct professor at the Haub School of Environment and Natural Resources.
+Professor Robison earned his S.J.D. and LL.M. at Harvard Law School, J.D. at the University of Oregon School of Law, and B.S. in environmental studies at the University of Utah.
+Prior to coming to UW, he clerked for the Oregon Supreme Court and held legal and policy positions with the Harvard Water Security Initiative, Harvard Law School’s Emmett Environmental Law and Policy Clinic, Colorado River Governance Initiative at the University of Colorado Law School’s Getches-Wilkinson Center, Special Litigation Unit of the Oregon Department of Justice, and Motions Department and Office of Appellate Legal Counsel of the Oregon Court of Appeals.

-Professor Robison was honored to receive the UW College of Law’s Outstanding Faculty Award in 2022, as well as the Frank J. Trelease Award in Environmental and Natural Resources Law in 2021.
-The Chief Washakie Foundation conferred on him the Distinguished Leadership Award in 2019 for chairing the subcommittee that drafted UW’s first-ever Native American & Indigenous Affairs Strategic Plan.
-Professor Robison is also privileged to serve on the Colorado River Research Group and the leadership team of the Water & Tribes Initiative.
+Professor Robison was honored to receive the College of Law’s Faculty Research Award in 2025, Outstanding Faculty Award in 2022, and Frank J. Trelease Award in Environmental and Natural Resources Law in 2021.
+The Chief Washakie Foundation likewise graciously conferred on him the Distinguished Leadership Award in 2019.
+He is also honored to serve on the Water & Tribes Initiative’s leadership team and the Colorado River Research Group.